apache/flink/docs/ops/monitoring/checkpoint_monitoring.md

 The checkpoint history keeps statistics about recently triggered checkpoints, including those that are currently in progress.

+Note that for failed checkpoints, metrics are updated on a best efforts basis and may be not accurate.

 <center>
   <img src="{% link /fig/checkpoint_monitoring-history.png %}" width="700px" alt="Checkpoint Monitoring: History">
 </center>